giovanifss/Gitmails/README.md

 <p align="center"><img src="https://s9.postimg.cc/7zzob0ehr/LOGO_PROPOSAL_FOR_GITMAILS_9b.png"></p>

-# Gitmails
-An information gathering tool to colect git commit emails in version control host services.

 ## Overview
 Gitmails explores that git commits contains a name and an email configured by the author and that version control host services are being used to store a lot of projects.